Thanks to Helmsley Town Hall trustees for providing this page. All content is by the market organisers.

 Derwent Preserves (York): A variety of jams made from organic homegrown fruit, and also a choice of marmalades.
 No website – just decades of experience making top quality preserves.

 The Clucking Pig (Marske by the Sea): Gourmet scotch eggs, created using only free range eggs, artisan game, rare breed/free range pork/grass fed beef, locally sourced; also a vegetarian option.

 Mind For Cooking (Kirkbymoorside): Scrumptious vegetarian and vegan savoury specialities.

-Renaissance Cakes (Skelton-in-Cleveland): Home of the original picnic jars, filled with all manner of wonderful delights from mousse to compotes.
+Renaissance Patisserie (Skelton-in-Cleveland): Home of the original picnic jars, filled with all manner of wonderful delights from mousse to compotes.
 Also an array of elegant cheesecakes, tarts and meringues.

 The Fabulous Meat and Fish Company (Welburn): Fine charcuterie, smoked meats, sausage and handmade dry cured bacon, using best quality locally produced rare breeds pork and beef, and also smoked organically fed salmon from the best fishery in Scotland.

 Dales Gold (Barton-le-Street): Cold-pressed, extra virgin Yorkshire rapeseed oil – also with lemon, garlic or chilli and in gift packs.

 Colt House Farm (Bransdale): Traditionally-reared, grass-fed Dexter beef.